 Being designed with remote teams in mind, these tools also come with a host of features for social learning and collaboration, such as online discussion boards, video conferences, and webinars.

-The same capabilities can be useful to your in-house employees as well, especially if they thrive in social environments and prefer to train in a group rather than alone.
+The same capabilities can also be useful to your in-house employees, especially if they thrive in social environments and prefer to train in a group rather than alone.

 3. eLearning software tools help personalize learning

 Speaking of your employees’ training preferences, you must also take into consideration that every person approaches knowledge acquisition in a highly unique way.
-Differences do not occur only in learning styles and habits – they can be surprisingly big in terms of intellectual abilities and personal interests as well.
+Differences do not occur only in learning styles and habits – they can be surprisingly big in intellectual abilities and personal interests.
 This means that your training program must cater to many individuals at the same time.

 Blended learning software tools have a solution for this too, as they allow you to conduct a thorough needs analysis and learn individual preferences of every employee.
 Using this insight, you can create a custom training program – personalizing content and delivery methods alike – and make it more suitable for many different types of learners.